 There has been a bookstore, in some form or another, located at 18 East Main Street in Clifton Springs for over 100 years.
 In 1881, Harvey Bundy opened the bookstore and 34 years later sold it to the Bostwick family who in turn sold it to Richard Devereaux.
 The Devereaux family operated the book store until 1990.
 Between 1990 and 2006 various retail and service businesses occupied the space .

-As vice president of the board at Main Street Arts—a non-profit arts organization and gallery located one block from the bookstore—Anne has been involved in expanding the arts and cultural offerings in Clifton Springs.
+As vice president of the board at Main Street Arts,—a non-profit arts organization and gallery located one block from the bookstore—Anne has been involved in expanding the arts and cultural offerings in Clifton Springs.
 In early 2019, Anne began thinking about the possibility of traveling more often and approached the directors of Main Street Arts, Bradley and Sarah Butler, to see if they would be interested in managing the bookstore.
 Anne gifted her store to Main Street Arts later that year. (photo courtesy of David Turner Photography)

 On October 28, 2019 Explore!
 The Bookstore closed and the Main Street Arts crew began the process of renovation and rebranding.
-Over the course of 1 month, the entire existing inventory was moved to temporary storage, existing shelves were dismantled and repurposed, walls were painted, a new floor was installed, and additional inventory was ordered.
-Sulfur Books opened it’s doors on Saturday, November 30, 2019.
+Over the course of 1 month, the entire existing inventory was moved to temporary storage, existing shelves were dismantled and repurposed, walls were painted, a new floor installed, and additional inventory ordered.
+Sulfur Books officially opened its doors on Saturday, November 30, 2019.